Plants That Repel Pests

 Peppermint: Spiders, Mosquitoes, Ants

 The smell will keep spiders and other insects far away.
-You can also mix the oil with water and place in a spray bottle and spray the solution around your home.
+You can also mix the oil with water place it in a spray bottle and spray the solution around your home.

 Peppermint